 Drugstore shoppers that prefer rotating cash back won’t have to sacrifice pharmacy rewards with the Discover it Cash Back, since Discover rotating categories essentially cover prescriptions in each quarter until 2022.

-Outside the January to March 2021 grocery store, Walgreens and CVS categories, you can also earn 5 percent cash back (on up to $1,500 in combined purchases per quarter, then 1 percent) by:
+Outside the January to March 2021 grocery store, Walgreens and CVS categories, you can also earn 5 percent cash back after activation (on up to $1,500 in combined purchases per quarter, then 1 percent) by:

 - Filling prescriptions at a wholesale club (like Costco) from April to June 2021